 Hiking and camping are among the most popular activities, with dozens of trails for hikers of all levels.
 If you are visiting with kids, there are some fun easy trails in Acadia National Park.

 But you can also get out on the water.
 Even as late as October, there are scenic cruises to be had with wildlife spotting opportunities.

-Acadia, one of the top places to visit in New England, is in fact one of the most beautiful places you may ever visit, and you’re definitely going to want to return again and again.
+Acadia, one of the top places to visit in New England, is in fact one of the most beautiful places you may ever visit anywhere, and you’re definitely going to want to return again and again.

 Where to stay

 Consider The Inn on Mount Desert, located just a mile from the park entrance.
 It is close to shopping, restaurants, and the waterfront as well.

 Suggested by Amy of New England with Love

-For information about park hours and safety guidelines, visit the Acadia National Park website.
+For information about park hours and safety guidelines, visit the Acadia ational Park website.

 11. Grand Canyon National Park (North Rim), Arizona